shalomkerry/shalomkerry.github.io/_posts/2025-03-25-The-Prince-Of-Egypt-Is-Indeed-A-Masterpeice.md

 ## Lessons
 Some of the things I took away after watching this movie were.
 - Feeling lost is not so bad; wandering in the desert will lead you to find God and discover who He says you are.
 God promised to talk to Israel by taking her to the desert.
 [Hosea 2:14](https://www.biblegateway.com/passage/?search=Hosea%202%3A14&version=NIV).
-Lowly places can actually be a good place.
-They are the means for preparing you for great work.
+Lowly places can actually be beneficial— they serve as a means of preparing you for great work.

-- Don't try define yourself except through God's definition of yourself.
-In Jethro's words Look Through Heaven's Eyes to you or situations.
+- Don't try to define yourself apart from God's definition of you.
+As Jethro's words remind us, look at yourself and your situation through Heaven's eyes.

 - Obey God.
-Don't try to pick a fight with Him.
-Don't oppose Him.
-You won't win.
+Don't fight against Him or oppose Him—you won't win

 - Ferenjoch lela tarik wuste nachew.
 Bro they made this in 1998.
 I can't help but compare my country to them and be disappointed.
 Please we need to create masterpieces like this.
 At least try to get at a level that is better than where we are now.(this one is more of an observation)

 ## Prologue